 - Over-wintering and over-summering

-Pathogens penetrate plant surfaces by direct penetration of cell walls, through natural openings, or thorough wounds.
+Pathogens penetrate plant surfaces by direct penetration of cell walls, natural openings, or thorough wounds.
 It is to remember that, penetration doesn’t necessarily cause infection.
 There are many cells that can be penetrated but yet not susceptible to infection.
 In this case, the organism can not proceed beyond penetration and die without producing disease.

 When the inoculum starts procuring nutrients from the susceptible tissues of the host, the infection starts.
 This is the first stage from where the disease starts to develop.